deniztekalp/comp-491-bitirme/README.md

   The bimodal embedding notebook is for the training of bimodal embeddings The other two .py files are tutorials we implemented while learning about reinforcement learning.
-  However, they are not our code for the project
+  However, they are not our code for the project Dataset and instruction are used in the bimodal embedding notebook